Arizona State rallies to knock off No. 22 Arizona 66-65

 The Sun Devils scored the first seven points of the second half — completing a 16-0 run — to pull within three.

 What surely seemed headed toward another rout suddenly turned into a game.
+The Sun Devils made the biggest plays when it mattered most, picking up a marquee victory while keeping their rival winless on the road.

+“We could have put it to bed in the second half, but we failed to make those plays,” said Arizona’s Dylan Smith, who had 10 points.
+“We’ve got to grow up and that’s how college basketball is.

 BIG PICTURE